 Regular screening is recommended for women of age, or younger if you are at high risk.
 While you could feel completely healthy with no symptoms, your body could also be harbouring early stages of breast cancer.

-Although screenings may not prevent breast cancer, it ensures that the cancer cells do not go undetected and do not have a chance to proliferate for a long time.
+Although screenings may not prevent breast cancer, it ensures that the cancers do not go undetected and can be treated early when the chance of cure is the highest.

 General screening recommendations for women with average risk: